 No employee may assume the duties of the higher-paid position without being formally assigned to do so except in a bona fide emergency.
 When an employee has assumed an out-of-class role in a bona fide emergency, the individual may apply to the Presiding Judge or designee for retroactive payment of out-of-class pay.
-The decision of the Presiding Judge or designee as to whether the duties were performed and whether performance thereof was appropriate shall be final.
+The decision of the Presiding Judge or designee as to whether the duties were performed and whether performance thereof was appropriate will be final.

-- An employee who is temporarily unable to perform the regular duties of his/hertheir classification due to an off-the-job injury or illness may opt to perform work within a lower paying classification dependent upon the availability of such work and subject to the approval of the Employer.
-The involved employee shall receive the salary rate for the lower class which, without increase, is nearest to the salary rate to which such employee was entitled in the higher class. - 5.9.5 Employees working outside of classification for training purposes as designated by the Employer shall not be eligible for additional compensation as provided in Section 5.9. - The Employer shall make a reasonable effort to accommodate employees who have an off-the-job injury or illness with light duty work if such work is available. - Shift Premium An employee who is scheduled to work not less than four (4) hours of his/hertheir regular work shift during the evening (swing) shift shall receive sixtyseventy-five cents (6575¢) for all scheduled hours worked during such shift(s).
-An employee who is scheduled to work not less than four (4) hours of his/hertheir regular work shift during the night (graveyard) shift, shall receive ninety centsone dollar (90¢\$1.00) shift premiums for all scheduled hours worked during such shift(s).
+5.9.4 An employee who is temporarily unable to perform the regular duties of their classification due to an off-the-job injury or illness may opt to perform work within a lower paying classification dependent upon the availability of such work and subject to the approval of the Employer.
+The involved employee will receive the salary rate for the lower class which, without increase, is nearest to the salary rate to which such employee was entitled in the higher class.

+- 5.9.5 Employees working outside of classification for training purposes as designated by the Employer will not be eligible for additional compensation as provided in Section 5.9. - 5.9.6 The Employer will make a reasonable effort to accommodate employees who have an off-the-job injury or illness with light duty work if such work is available. - 5.10 Shift Premium An employee who is scheduled to work not less than four (4) hours of his/her regular work shift during the evening (swing) shift will receive seventy-five cents (75φ) for all scheduled hours worked during such shift(s).
+An employee who is scheduled to work not less than four (4) hours of his/her regular work shift during the night (graveyard) shift, will receive one dollar (\$1.00) shift premium for all scheduled hours worked during such shift(s).

-Effective December 30, 201525,2019 an employee who is scheduled to work not less than four (4) hours of his/hertheir regular work shift during the evening (swing) shift or night (graveyard) shift, shall receive the following shift premiums for all scheduled hours worked during such shift.
+Effective December 25, 2019, an employee who is scheduled to work not less than four (4) hours of their regular work shift during the evening (swing) shift or night (graveyard) shift, will receive the following shift premiums for all scheduled hours worked during such shift.